cirrusidentity/docker-simplesamlphp/README.md

   -e SSP_ADMIN_PASSWORD=secret1 \
   -e SSP_SECRET_SALT=mysalt \
   -e SSP_APACHE_ALIAS=sample-idp/ \
-   -p 443:443 cirrusid/simplesamlphp:v2.2.2
+   -p 443:443 cirrusid/simplesamlphp:v2.3.2
 ```

-You can view the [IdP metadata](https://localhost/sample-idp/module.php/saml/idp/metadata)
+You can download the [IdP metadata](https://localhost/sample-idp/module.php/saml/idp/metadata),
+[view information](https://localhost/sample-idp/module.php/admin/federation) on the metadata available to SSP
 and [test authentication](https://localhost/sample-idp/module.php/admin/test/example-userpass).
 To
-access the test authetnication page you must first auth as `admin/secret1` and then the credentials
+access the test authetnication page you may first need to auth as `admin/secret1` and then the credentials
 are username `student` and password `studentpass`.
 See the `authsources.php` for how this is configured.

 You can view the [admin page](https://localhost/sample-idp/module.php/core/frontpage_config.php)